encoderafat/binancedex/README.md

 Orderbooks for buy/sell markets are implemented as two double-linked sorted lists.
 Match Engine tries to match any new offer with existing offers.
 If there is no match, the new offer is added to the orderbook.
 At any point in time, the liquidity of the exchange is directly proportional to number of existing offers in the buy/sell markets.

-Let `tSellAmount` be the amount taker is selling.
+Let `tSellQuantity` be the amount taker is selling.
-Let `tBuyAmount` is the amount taker is buying.
+Let `tBuyQuantity` is the amount taker is buying.

-Let `mSellAmount` be the amount maker is selling.
+Let `mSellQuantity` be the amount maker is selling.
-Let `mBuyAmount` is the amount maker is buying.
+Let `mBuyQuantity` is the amount maker is buying.

-Check if `(tSellAmount/tBuyAmount >= mBuyAmount/mSellAmount)` is true.
+Check if `(tSellQuantity/tBuyQuantity >= mBuyQuantity/mSellQuantity)` is true.
+If true, internal function `buy(uint id, uint quantity) ` is called to execute transaction where `quantity` is `min(mSellQuantity,tBuyQuantity).